tryabin/Poker-Calculator/README.md

 The `CombineTalliesAgainstAllHands` program generates the `holeCardTallies.dat` file, which contains the equities for the 169 uniquely valued hands that can be dealt to a single player.

+# Acknowledgements
+The CUDA code that performs the hand evaluations was adapted from https://github.com/HenryRLee/PokerHandEvaluator.